-As discussed in Notes 2 and 5 to the consolidated financial statements, the Company is party to a collaboration agreement which has various obligations, including the requirement to provide research and development (R&D) services.
-The Company recognizes R&D services revenue over time based on a measure of proportional performance using estimated costs.
-Amounts received by the Company in advance of performance are recorded as deferred revenue.
-For the year ended December 31, 2021, the Company recognized revenue of \$40,964 thousand, which related to R&D services performed.
-In addition, as of December 31, 2021, a portion of the Company's current and long-term deferred revenue relates to R&D services.
+As discussed in Note 5 to the consolidated financial statements, the Company is party to a collaboration agreement with GlaxoSmithKline (GSK) which has two performance obligations, including the promise to provide research and development (R&D) services.
+The Company recognizes R&D services revenue over time using an input method.
+This method measures progress based on costs incurred in relation to the R&D activities and the costs expected to be incurred in the future to satisfy each performance obligation.
+Amounts received by the Company before performance are recorded as deferred revenue.
+For the year ended December 31, 2023, the Company recognized over-time revenue under the GSK collaboration agreement of \$66.3 million.
+In addition, as of December 31, 2023, a portion of the Company's current and long-term deferred revenue relates to R&D services.

 We identified the evaluation of revenue recognition for certain R&D services as a critical audit matter.
-Specifically, the estimate of costs to be incurred in satisfying R&D performance obligations was subjective and required significant auditor judgment.
-Evaluating the estimated effort required to complete R&D services, including the assessment of the nature and complexity of the work to be performed, involved a high degree of auditor judgment.
+Specifically, evaluating the estimate of total costs expected to be incurred in satisfying certain R&D performance obligations required especially challenging auditor judgment.
+This involved an assessment of the nature of the work to be performed and the method for measuring progress.

 The following are the primary procedures we performed to address this critical audit matter.
-We selected certain R&D performance obligations and read the underlying contract with the customer, evaluated the determination of the method for measuring progress, and tested the Company's estimate of total contract costs to be incurred by (1) comparing the Company's prior period estimates to actual costs incurred to assess the Company's ability to estimate accurately, (2) inspecting underlying documentation and third party evidence and comparing them to management's assumptions and inputs, and (3) inquiring of R&D personnel of the Company to evaluate factors impacting the total contract costs to be incurred, including progress to date and the estimate of remaining contract costs.
+For a selection of R&D performance obligations, we read the underlying contract with the customer, evaluated the determination of the method for measuring progress, and tested the Company's estimate of total contract costs to be incurred by (1) comparing the Company's initial estimates to actual costs incurred to assess the Company's ability to estimate accurately, (2) inspecting underlying documentation and third-party evidence and comparing them to management's assumptions and inputs, (3) inquiring of R&D personnel of the Company to evaluate factors related to the nature of the work to be performed and their impact on the total contract costs to be incurred, including progress to date and the estimate of remaining contract costs, and (4) assessing the Company's history of estimating costs to be incurred in satisfying R&D performance obligations under similar contracts.